vectos/vectos-site-astro/src/content/blog/oracle-testing.md

 - What if you would like to compose several methods?
 - In testing evaluating the effect of an effect type like `zio.Task` has an immediate effect leaving a dirty database that can interfere with other tests

 When you use doobie you could use `ConnectionIO` or if you use slick `DBIO` to implement these repositories in terms of the effect type which is transactional and can be rolled back.
-This means you can compose multiple repository methods like inserting and reading an entity while rolling back the whole operation, leaving the database clean while you have tested the behavior.
+This means you can compose multiple repository methods like inserting and reading an entity while rolling back the whole operation, and leaving the database clean while you have tested the behavior.

 A repository interface could look like this: